skade/presentations/full-metal-ruby.md

 ## Problematic Characters

+Everyone should be welcome, but:

+* be called out for misbehaving
-Everyone should be welcome, but shown the door for misbehaving constantly.
+* shown the door for repeat offences

 ## Do we need to be bad?